Juul to pay Chicago $23.8M for underage vaping settlement - NewsBreak

 “E-cigarette businesses cannot be allowed to come in our city and boost their profits at the expense of minors.
 The use of any tobacco products, including e-cigarettes, among youth is a serious public health concern – to CDPH and parents across Chicago,” said CDPH Commissioner Allison Arwady, who is quoted in the release.

-A Juul spokesman called the resolution "another step in our ongoing commitment to resolve issues from the past, place our company on a path forward, and fulfill our mission to transition adult smokers away from combustible cigarettes while combating underage use of our products,” referring to traditional smoking products such as cigarettes, cigarillos and cigars.
+A Juul spokesman called the resolution “another step in our ongoing commitment to resolve issues from the past, place our company on a path forward, and fulfill our mission to transition adult smokers away from [Cigarettes, cigars, and cigarillos]combustible cigarettes while combating underage use of our products,” referring to traditional smoking products such as cigarettes, cigarillos and cigars.

 The U.S. Food and Drug Administration last June ordered Juul to stop marketing and distributing its products in the United States to protect public health, another potential blow to the company straining to stay in business.